 Neil first heard taiko during Welcome Week at UC Berkeley in 2009.
 He was amazed by the high energy and the sheer strength of the performers.
 Through the years, he would try to catch some of Cal Raijin’s performances.
 After graduating and returning to San Diego, Neil reached out to one of his high school […]

 Ruthie first experienced taiko while hiking in the Havasupai Indian Reservation.
-Hearing drums echo through the Grand Canyon was awe-inspiring but the biggest surprise was that the drummers were Japanese.
-Happening upon another taiko gathering in Mt.
-Shasta City, CA, she decided to search for groups locally.
-After experiencing an extra-energetic Naruwan performance at […]
+Hearing drums echo through the Grand Canyon was awe-inspiring.
+The biggest surprise was that the drummers were Japanese.
+After attending a taiko gathering in Mount Shasta, California, she decided to search for groups locally.
+After experiencing an energetic Naruwan performance at Liberty Station, she […]

-Performer: Yvonne began playing Taiko in 2009 as a student in Naruwan Taiko’s community classes.
+Yvonne began playing taiko in 2009 as a student in Naruwan Taiko’s community classes.
 Today, she remains grateful and honored to be a member of the Naruwan family, and loves both the energetic artistry of the drumming and the incredible camaraderie of the group.
-She finds the loud and lively nature of Taiko to […]